learnable/visit/README.md

 In brief:
 - a controller filter builds a request_payload_hash (containing everything interesting about a web request), and pushes it onto the :filling SerializedQueue
-- when the :filling SerializedQueue is full? it is moved into an :available SerializedQueue and Configurable.bulk_insert_now is called
+- when the :filling SerializedQueue is full? it is moved into an :enroute SerializedQueue and Configurable.bulk_insert_now is called
-- the request_payload_hashes are removed from the :available SerializedQueue and inserted into the database.
+- the request_payload_hashes are removed from the :enroute SerializedQueue and inserted into the database.

 My app is part Rails and part non-Rails
 ---------------------------------------